masudm/hexbubble/README.md

 By default, when a user signs up he joins a bubble (during sign up).
 He can join other bubbles later on.
 The person to create the bubble is also the admin - they control what goes on in the bubble: users, posts etc.

+## RECOMMENDATION ENGINE ##
+Get all users in a single bubble - put into memory.
+Get bubbles where those users are in
+The weight is how many users are connected to each bubble It can then be sorted by weight

 ## Database ##
 The project utilises MySQL as a backend.